aneta-kjeldsen/CSR-SSR-SSG-ISR_presentation/slides/033-csr_pros-cons.md

 - can be used along with other technologies<!-- .element: class="fragment fade-in" -->

 Note:
-- while the initial load maybe longer, once the application has fully loaded, there will not be additional loading required
+- while the initial load maybe longer, once the app is fully loaded, no additional loading required
 - quick, seamless user experience
 - code splitting enables the loading of some parts of UI on demand
 - you can use any backend server, put your page on CDN